maxilevi/api-facade/README.md

-# API-facade
+# api-façade
-generate an API layer from selected classes of a project using the façade pattern
+generate an api layer from selected classes of a project using the façade pattern